dBdone/build/terms.md

-**15.4.** The right of either party to terminate the Agreement without notice for good cause and the right to terminate the Agreement in accordance with section 17 (extraordinary termination in the event of changes tothe GTC) shall remain unaffected. dBdone shall be deemed to have agood cause to terminate the contract in particular if (i) the Customer fails to comply with any applicable legal provisions or (ii) the Customer fails to comply with any terms of these Terms of Service, in particular section 12.2, and, where reasonable, dBdone has given the Customer the opportunity to stop any misconduct but the Customer failed to do so.
+**15.4.** The right of either party to terminate the Agreement without notice for good cause and the right to terminate the Agreement in accordance with section 17 (extraordinary termination in the event of changes to the GTC) shall remain unaffected. dBdone shall be deemed to have a good cause to terminate the contract in particular if (i) the Customer fails to comply with any applicable legal provisions or (ii) the Customer fails to comply with any terms of these Terms of Service, in particular section 12.2, and, where reasonable, dBdone has given the Customer the opportunity to stop any misconduct but the Customer failed to do so.

-**15.5.** With the end of the Agreement, the rights to use the Softwarepursuant to clause 7 shall automatically end without any declaration being required from dBdone.
+**15.5.** With the end of the Agreement, the rights to use the Software pursuant to clause 7 shall automatically end without any declaration being required from dBdone.
 However, the Customer of SaaS Services shall have the right to export the Customer’s data in CSV format within seven (7) days from the end of the